ARPANET: Inspiration

 Sutherland and Taylor continued their interest in creating the network, in part, to allow ARPA-sponsored researchers at various corporate and academic locales to utilize computers provided by ARPA, and, in part, to quickly distribute new software and other computer science results.
 Taylor had three computer terminals in his office, each connected to separate computers, which ARPA was funding: one for the System Development Corporation (SDC) Q-32 in Santa Monica, one for Project Genie at the University of California, Berkeley, and another for Multics at the Massachusetts Institute of Technology.
 Taylor recalls the circumstance: "For each of these three terminals, I had three different sets of user commands.
 So, if I was talking online with someone at S.D.C., and I wanted to talk to someone I knew at Berkeley, or M.I.T., about this, I had to get up from the S.D.C. terminal, go over and log into the other terminal and get in touch with them.
 I said, 'Oh Man!', it's obvious what to do: If you have these three terminals, there ought to be one terminal that goes anywhere you want to go.
 That idea is the ARPANET".

-Donald Davies' work caught the attention of ARPANET developers at Symposium on Operating Systems Principles in October 1967.
+Donald Davies' work caught the attention of ARPANET developers at the Symposium on Operating Systems Principles in October 1967.
 He gave the first public presentation, having coined the term packet switching, in August 1968 and incorporated it into the NPL network in England.
-The NPL network and ARPANET were the first two networks in the world to use packet switching.
-Roberts said the ARPANET and other packet switching networks built in the 1970s were similar "in nearly all respects" to Davies' original 1965 design.
+The NPL network and ARPANET were the first two networks in the world to implement packet switching.
+Roberts said the computer networks built in the 1970s were similar "in nearly all respects" to Davies' original 1965 design.